likhithkanigolla/Research-Teaser-IoT-ML25/Readme.md

-# College Affiliate Program: Air Quality Workshop
+# College Research Affiliate Workshop, Jan 2025: Air Quality Workshop

-Welcome to the College Affiliate Program: Air Quality Workshop!
+Welcome to the College Research Affiliate Workshop, Jan 2025: Air Quality Workshop!
 In this workshop, we will work with datasets containing air quality parameters such as PM10 and PM2.5.
 Below is the structure of the files and their purposes:

 ## File Structure